Hyperobjekt/seda-site/content/help-faq/sections/help/explorer-help.md

 ---
-title: "How can I get help using and understanding the Educational Opportunity Explorer?"
+title: "How can I get help using the Educational Opportunity Explorer?"
 faqid: explorer-help
 section: "help" # director, staff, or partner
 weight: 10